Perceive With Confidence: Statistical Safety Assurances for Navigation with Learning-Based Perception: Perception and Planning

-where $\epsilon$ is the user-specified safety tolerance, and $C_E^\text{safe}(\pi^{\bar{\phi}})$ is the cost function for safety introduced in Section \ref{sec:problem formulation}.
-In the navigation application, the cost is an indicator function for whether there is collision or not. \end{proposition} The above proposition holds directly as a result of the formal assurance on the perception system that ensures that the output of the calibrated perception system from \textit{any} state in a new test environment (sampled i.i.d. from the same distribution as the calibration environments) will be correct with probability $1-\epsilon$ \textit{over environments}.
-Hence the statistical assurance directly transfers to the filtered representation and consequently the policy from the safe planner.
+This result is a direct consequence of the formal assurance on the calibrated perception system that ensures correctness from \textit{any} state in a new test environment (sampled i.i.d. from the same distribution as the calibration environments) with probability $1-\epsilon$ \textit{over environments}.

+We discuss extensions of our perception and planning approach to problems with sensor and dynamics uncertainty in Appendix~\ref{appendix:extensions}.